datamapper/datamapper.github.com/docs/find.markdown

 Note that if you don't include the primary key in the selected columns, you will not be able to modify the returned resources because DataMapper cannot know how to persist them.
+DataMapper will raise `DataMapper::ImmutableError` if you're trying to do so nevertheless.

 If a `group by` isn't appropriate and you're rather looking for `select distinct`, you need to drop down to talking to your datastore directly,